-A number of class action lawsuit settlements have come about based on TCPA violations.
-One notable settlement involves Lucy Brand Dungarees, a popular apparel company.
+A number of class-action lawsuit settlements have come about based on TCPA violations.
+One notable settlement involves Lucky Brand Dungarees, a popular apparel company.
 In the suit, Robles v.
 Lucky Brand Dungarees, Inc., class members alleged that they were sent unsolicited text messages through marketing subcontractors during a 2008 back-to-school campaign.
 Examples of the text messages include:

 · Lucky Jeans mobile invite.
 Free alerts.
 Std carrier rates may apply.
 For help GET $25 OFF NOW.
 To remove yourself reply STOP.
 To Opt-in Reply with LUCKYJ